leoguim/Traffic_Sign_Classification/Traffic_Sign_Classifier_Summary.md

 ### 1. Select random images found on the web

 Below are five German traffic signs found on the web and used for testing.
-On previous testting using different model architectures and hyperparameters, the following image misclassifications were observed:
+On previous tests using different model architectures and hyperparameters, the following image misclassifications were observed:
-1) Speed limits - speed limit signs were commony misclassified.
+1) Speed limits - speed limit signs were commonly misclassified.
 The 30 km/h image was misclassified with 50 km/h or 80 km/h.
 2) Children crossing & pedestrians - previous architectures failed to generalized the traffic shape and the content of these 2 signs, and misclassified them with similar signs.

 ![alt text][image5]